cmkobel/CompareM2/readme-development.md

 # Development information

 This file describes how to install comparem2 for development purposes.
-Since you will be defining and configuring a conda environment that will eventually be added to the apptainer-compatible dockerfile, you must run everything through conda.
+If you want to add new analysis rules you will be defining and configuring a conda environment that will eventually be added to the apptainer-compatible dockerfile, you must run everything through Conda.
 Once you make a pull request and it is accepted, your conda environment will be added to the official docker image which is then published with the next version number.

 CompareM2 only works on Linux.